joakimk/toniq/README.md

 ## What I need now

 * [ ] Keep a single-vm-lock in redis with a timeout, release it on exit.
 Support takeover for killed vms.
-* [ ] Explore if a serialized erlang struct can be used by a codebase that does not have that module?
 * [ ] Enqueue and run jobs for different workers, but only one at a time for each.
 * [ ] Re-queues jobs that exist in redis when it starts so that server crashes won't make you loose jobs.
   - [ ] Make persistance abstract, don't assume redis